dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 This installation takes on a bit different approach.
 Instead of using `systemd` it relies on `monit`

 1. Log into your VPS (Windows users [follow this guide](https://www.digitalocean.com/community/tutorials/how-to-log-into-your-droplet-with-putty-for-windows-users) to log into your VPS.)
-2 Add new user whose name is masternode and add him/her to sudoers.
+2. Add new user whose name is masternode and add him/her to sudoers.
   You'll be ask for a new password for this user and you have to type it in twice.
 Keep the password safe as you'll need it to operate MN.

   `adduser masternode && adduser masternode sudo`

-3.Log in as a user masternode
+3. Log in as a user masternode

   `# su masternode`

-4 Change to masternode's home directory
+4. Change to masternode's home directory

   `$ cd ~/`